 |Saturday||9.00 a.m. – 5.30 p.m.|

-Opening times will change after the Christmas period back to Mon – Friday, 9.00 – 5.30.
+Opening times will change after the Easter period back to Mon – Friday, 9.00 – 5.30.

 The business today is based around 8 core departments, each of which is reflected on our home page.
 Each department has dedicated staff that are experts in their product areas and are happy to share their expertise with you.
 These departments included product ranges where we are established leaders such as Country clothing, Bathrooms Accessories and Barbecues, and others new items to the mix such as Linen, and luggage, which help to keep our product offering up to date for both the local and mail order markets.